 What to Pack

-– lets start from bag.
-Suitcases are not going to be useful and while sailing this will cause lots of problems.
-A good backpack would be much better choice.
-I would however suggest to get a comfortable backpack, for clothes and anything that can get wet and dry easily and a dry bag, for all the important things, documents and electronics.
-I already learned how useful a bag like that is in the hard way when my laptop drawn in marina with a backpack I had.
+– lets start from a good lightweight backpack.
+Suitcases are not going to be very useful and on yacht, storing a suitcase might cause lots of problems.
+A good waterresistang backpack would be a much better choice.
+You might also consider a dry bag for all those important things, documents and electronics.
+I’ve learned how useful a dry bag is in the hard way when my laptop drawn in marina with a small backpack I had.

-– wind/rain jacket, the more water resistant the better.
+– Breathable wind/rain jacket, the more water resistant the better.
 Rain jacket is a must!

 – comfortable, short clothes and something nice for evening.
-Night life is so colorful and big in Spain you would not want to miss it, as almost everyone is going out over evenings and local pubs, restaurants are full of life
+Spain is famous for its night life, you would not want to miss it as almost everyone is going out over evenings.
+Pubs, restaurants and local places are full of life

-– European socket adapter.
-A universal adapter or adapter to European socket is something you would not want to forget as in smaller ports it might be quite hard to get a suitable adapter.
-I recently got myself one of thees adapters made by Milool, as this is not just an adapter but also a USB charger.
-Very useful to have.
+– Do not forget about universal adapter for electricity sockets,.
+It is something you would not want to forget as in smaller ports it might be quite hard to get a suitable adapters.

 – what else?
 Why not to take some toys.
 Inflatable toys, water guns, body paint, some games and a country flag, or even some small candles for a romantic evening on the beach

 Comparing to other European countries, I consider Spain as middle expensive.
-Of course, the more out from touristic places you go the cheaper it gets and since Spain is beautiful and have so much to offer, it might be not a bad idea to spend some time and sneak through tiny streets, beautiful small markets or even supermarkets and try products you have never tried yet.
-You have to try tapas as different places offer a variety of kinds.
-Ask locals where do they go, and what do they like the most!
+Of course, the more out from touristic places you go the cheaper it gets and since Spain is beautiful and have so much to offer, it might be a great idea to plan and spend some time sneak through tiny streets, beautiful small markets or even supermarkets and try products you have never tried.
+Since you are in Spain.
+You have to try Tapas.
+Ask locals where do they go and what do they like the most!
 Sangria is a great choice too.

 Watch out !

 Better learn some Spanish before coming to Spain!
-As in some places it might be hard to persuade people to use English with you or they simply wont understand you at all.
+As in some places it might be hard to persuade people to use English or they simply wont understand you at all.

 Sangria is great, but is also a silent killer!
-It might knock you down after few glasses, better to be aware before you start drinking 🙂
+It might knock you down after few glasses, better to be aware before you order another one 😉

 Siesta!
-Is very common in Spain, a Lunch break over the time when the sun is in the highers place.
-Some places can be closed over that time especially if you are planning some shopping.
+Is very common in Spain.
+A long Lunch break over the time when the sun is in the highers place.
+Some places can be closed over that time.

 Driving as crazy, speed limits and parking everywhere.
-Driving in Spain is great, but might be a bit frustrating.
+Driving in Spain is great, but might be just a bit frustrating.
 There are lots of speed cameras on motorways and in the bigger cities, so be aware and take the foot of from that pedal.

-Although it is a very hated topic, I do, and I will always do recommend to get one.
+Although it is a very much hated topic.
+I do and I will always be recommending to get one.
 Especially for a very active trips.
-Just imagine you are sailing to some beautiful small bay, where you can only get by boat, you have a great evening, some alcohol you slip and hurt yourself.
+Just imagine you are sailing to some beautiful small bay, where you can only get by boat.
+You have a great evening, some alcohol you slip and hurt yourself.
 Please do not!
-But if you will, getting a coast guard or a helicopter might be pretty expensive and might take the fun part out from the trip.
+But if you do getting a coast guard or a helicopter might be pretty expensive and might take the fun part out from the trip.

 All in all note :